adc613/IntroToTheWeb/notes/week1/install.md

 ### git

-Open termainal or PowerShell on windows and enter the commadn `git --vesrion`.
+Open terminal or PowerShell on windows and enter the command `git --version`.
-If yous see a version number your good to go.
+If you see a version number you're good to go.
 If you see `command not found` talk to Coach Peter or Coach Adam.

 [Next section: our first site](/notes/week1/first_site.md)